Phaethon (play): Plot

 Nothing survives from the first stasimon.
-Next someone, perhaps a paedagogus bringing a message to Clymene, arrived on scene and explained how Phaethon drove his father's chariot while said father rode on a horse named Sirius next to him, trying to guide his son and shouting advice and instructions on how to drive the car at him; due to the play's fragmentary nature, it is not clear whether Zeus had a role in Phaethon's demise.
+Next someone, perhaps a paedagogus bringing a message to Clymene, arrived on scene and explained how Phaethon drove his father's chariot while said father rode on a horse named Sirius next to him, trying to guide his son and shouting advice and instructions on how to drive the chariot at him; due to the play's fragmentary nature, it is not clear whether Zeus had a role in Phaethon's demise.
 If the messenger did witness the flight himself, it is possible there was also a passage where he described Helios taking control over the bolting horses in the same manner as Lucretius described.

 Subsequently, the still smoking body of Phaethon is brought on scene, which points to Zeus having indeed struck him with a thunderbolt.
 Clymene orders the slave girls to hide the body from Merops and laments Helios' role in his demise, noting that he is rightfully called "Apollo" (here understood to mean "destroyer") by the mortals who know the gods' true names.
 (Note: This Euripidean fragment in fact constitutes one of the earliest evidence for the identification of the two gods.)
 The remainder of the plot seems to have revolved around Merops finding the charred corpse and the real parentage of Phaethon.
 Near the end, Merops, who has now discovered the truth about Phaethon's fatherhood, seems to try to retaliate against Clymene by killing her as the chorus advises Clymene to plead with her father, the river god Oceanus to save her from perishing; it is unclear whether Clymene survives thanks to an ex machina intervention by a god, as well as that god's exact identity, whether it is Oceanus indeed trying to save his daughter, Helios or even Athena.
 Diggle suggests that Clymene and Merops were reconciled in the end.

 Of unknown position in the play is a fragment in which Clymene expresses hatred over the handy horned bow, and youths' pastime exercises, as they remind her of her slain son.
 At another points she cries that her "best beloved, but now he lies [a]nd putrefies in some dark vale".

 Other works

-In one of the earliest surviving artistic attestations of the myth, a cast taken from an Arretine mould now housed in the Museum of Fine Arts, Boston, Phaethon is shown falling from the car, while Helios with a spare horse (as Euripides alone described) by his side has caught two horses and is preparing to catch the other two.
+In one of the earliest surviving artistic attestations of the myth, a cast taken from an Arretine mould now housed in the Museum of Fine Arts, Boston, Phaethon is shown falling from the chariot, while Helios with a spare horse (as Euripides alone described) by his side has caught two horses and is preparing to catch the other two.
 Several other figures appear, like Zeus holding his thunderbolt, Tethys, Artemis, Iris and maybe Isis.